ckan/ckan/doc/maintaining/filestore.rst

 see an upload button when creating or updating a resource, group or organization.

-.. versionadded:: 2.2
-   Uploading logo images for groups and organizations was added in CKAN 2.2.

-.. versionchanged:: 2.2
-   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only allow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
-This is to give CKAN more control over the files and make access control possible.

-.. versionchanged:: 2.12
-   Add support for configurable storages.
-Cloud uploads are supported via correspoinding storage adapters, such as ``ckan:libcloud``.
+.. versionadded:: 2.12 Add support for configurable storages.
+Cloud adapters are available in `ckanext-file-keeper-cloud`_.

 .. seealso::